Kid-friendly Springtime Carrot Cake Doughnut Holes Recipe - Sticky Fingers Cooking

 Springtime Carrot Cake Doughnut Holes

-• Gluten/Wheat: Substitute gluten-free flour for all-purpose flour.
+• Gluten/Wheat: Substitute gluten-free all-purpose flour.
+Use certified gluten-free pure vanilla extract, not imitation vanilla flavor.

-• DAIRY: Substitute vegetable oil for melted butter.
+• Dairy: Substitute nut-free oil for melted butter.

 Instructions